 \begin{remark} When $A$ and $B$ are diagonal with positive entries (fractional powers are well defined), the geodesic simplifies to

-This simplification can be shown by applying the theorem and expanding the geodesic formulas using that diagonal matrices commute.
-The limiting behavior as $N \to \infty$ (recognizing $X(t)$ is the expectation of $A^SB^{1-S}$ where $S$ is the average of $N$ Bernoulli$(1-t)$ random variables) is
+This simplification can be shown by applying the theorem and expanding the geodesic formulas using the commutativity of diagonal matrices.
+The limiting behavior as $N \to \infty$ (recognizing $X(t)$ as the expectation of $A^SB^{1-S}$ where $S$ is the average of $N$ Bernoulli$(1-t)$ random variables) is